raissarcl/powershell-prompt-last-two-folders-git-branch/README.md

 # Summary

 Sometimes in the PowerShell command line the shown path can become too extensive, therefore this prompt function in a PowerShell profile shows only up to the last two folders in a path.
+In the profile2 file, it also shows the current git branch in blue.

 Às vezes o path mostrado na linha de comando do PowerShell pode tornar-se muito extenso, portanto essa função prompt em um perfil PowerShell mostra somente até as duas últimas pastas no path.
+No arquivo profile2, também mostra a atual branch do git em azul.

 # Use
 Profiles can be used in different paths and have different file names depending on: